Camel - Mirage

 Such an amazing album.
 Undoubtedly one of the greatest progressive albums of all time.
 An album that deserves to be in line with the masterpiece albums - the pillars of the genre.

-The band, which started in 1971, got its first chance in August 1972, after being signed by MCA Records, which also produced the band's debut album, released a year earlier on February 28, 1973.
+The band, which started in 1971, got its first chance in August 1972, after being signed by MCA Records, which also produced the band's debut album - "Camel", released a year earlier on February 28, 1973.

 Although the first album showcased the amazing abilities of the band members, it did not manage to show a significant breakthrough, even though it included one of the band's greatest songs - "Never Let Go".
 This album sold a few thousand individual copies and the record company decided to dump "Camel".
 The band had to hire a management team which, after efforts, managed to obtain a contract with "Gama Records" - a subsidiary of "Decca".

-"Supertwister" is a short instrumental section in which Latimer demonstrates, for the first time, his amazing playing abilities on the flute, which he learned to play by his own.
+"Supertwister" is a short instrumental section in which Latimer demonstrates, for the first time, his amazing playing abilities on the flute, which he learned to play on his own.
 While the flute playing here was influenced by the Dutch band "Focus", the name of the song abounds from another Dutch band from the Prog genre - "Supersister".
 And how delicate and beautiful Latimar's playing is here.
 It blends so nicely with Bradens' keyboards and the soft but yet powerful drumming of Andy Ward.
-A musical piece that is a kind of "tropical storm", just like its name, for a moment we whirl to the sound of flute in the eye of the storm and on another moment we hover over it , Watch it unharmed from a distance.
+A musical piece that is a kind of "tropical storm", just like its name, for a moment we whirl to the sound of the flute in the eye of the storm and at another moment we hover over it, Watching it unharmed from a distance.

 "Mirage" is a masterpiece that has placed "Camel" at the forefront of Progressive Rock.
 This album received good reviews and even sold well.
 After its release, the band went on tour in Europe and the US.
 The idea of developing an entire concept album, around one overall story already, was beginning to form in the minds of the band members ....